Welcome to TheModernHomestead.US

 - January 25, 2013: Some time ago I put up on the site “Multifunctional Living Fences”—a useful overview of living fences or hedgerows for establishing property boundaries, confining livestock or deterring wild browsers such as deer, serving as windbreaks, and much more—though until now it has not been fitted properly into the navigation system.
 I have now established a Living Fences section, to which I hope to add in the future.
 If there are agricultural (as opposed to landscaping) hedgerows in your area, I would love to hear from you, especially if you can share digital photos.

 - April 1, 2012: The Grow It!: Composting section has offered for some time my articles on composting using earthworms and using the black soldier fly, “The Boxwood Vermicomposting System” and “Black Soldier Fly, White Magic”.
-I have decided to duplicate both articles in the Poultry: Feeding section, to help the reader find these options for cultivating these two decomposer species as high-value live feeds for poultry (or pigs or farmed fish).
+I have decided to duplicate both articles in the Poultry: Feeding section, to help the reader find these two options for cultivating decomposer species as high-value live feeds for poultry (or pigs or farmed fish).
 The duplicate (re-titled) articles are “Raising Earthworms to Feed the Flock” and “Cultivating Soldier Grubs to Feed the Flock”